Apomah/ExcelMoneyManagement/README.md

 # ExcelMoneyManagement
 My macros and spreadsheets for money management

 These sheets are designed for personal use only.
-To use the sheets fill in the marked fields on MoneyMacros.txt and then pasta into a blank Visual Basic file, which can be accessed by performing the following:
+To use the sheets fill in the marked fields on MoneyMacros.txt and then paste into a blank Visual Basic file, which can be accessed by performing the following:
 --> Developer tab
 --> Visual Basic under Code